FusionAuth/fusionauth-openapi/README.md

 bin/ruby/build.sh
 ```

 Read the readme in `ruby/README.md` for installation and usage instructions.
+To install it as a gem locally using --dev, I had to build it and then install a couple of rspec dependencies by hand.

 More docs here: https://openapi-generator.tech/docs/generators/ruby